yvan/hexlistserver/README.md

 hexlist is an API for storing and retrieving links

-#todo

-setup oauth server so e can authenticate and secure API use. (dont want just anyone with access to restricted methods), that will sit behing a secure router.

-build out the public router for the site.

-add twitter authentication.

-add github authentication?

-reddit authentication?

-google authentication?

 #using curl

 -u username:password is a way ot authenticate to the API. altough you should use a token instead.